marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 }
 ```

 That is all the code we need to start storing and retrieving data.
-Obviously there is quite a bit going on behind the scenes and we’ll take a look at that in a moment but first let’s see it in action.
+Obviously there is quite a bit going on behind the scenes and we?ll take a look at that in a moment but first let?s see it in action.

+?

 ## 4. Reading & Writing Data